Pest Control for Fruit Flies

-Insects like these worms are able to successfully invade fruit when there has been a mild winter.
-A cold winter will usually kill off these insects that pose a nuisance to our fruits, but when the temperatures in the winter do not reach a cold enough temperature to do so, then the worms are able to survive, invade the fruit and eventually end up as a fruit fly.
+But when the temperatures in the winter don’t reach a cold enough temperature the worms are able to survive, invade the fruit and eventually end up as a fruit fly.

 Home Remedies?
 How to Get Rid of Fruit Flies